wdporter/i-am-that-vuepress/85-i-am-the-foundation-of-all-experience/readme.md

 **Q:**&ensp;Do you mean to say that if I do not take to <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>, I am doomed to extinction?

 **M:**&ensp;There is the <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> who will come to your rescue.
-In the meantime be satisfied with watching the flow of your life; if your watchfulness is deep and steady, ever turned towards the source, it will gradually move upstream till suddenly it becomes the source.
+In the meantime be satisfied with watching the flow of your life; if your watchfulness is deep and steady, ever turned towards the source, it will gradually move upstream until suddenly it becomes the source.
 Put your awareness to work, not your mind.
 The mind is not the right instrument for this task.
 The timeless can be reached only by the timeless.